Home and Back Again

 Practise with exercises that use that skill for at least a week, or ten or more times.

 Get to know subjects at home before you observe them in the field.
 A popular, and fun, subject is birds.
-It works just as well with any subject: animal, plant, fungi, habitat, sky, space, etc. This practice at home trains your brain to record these subjects more quickly and accurately when you are in the field.
+It works just as well with any subject: animal, plant, fungi, habitat, sky, space, etc. This practice at home trains your brain to record these subjects more quickly and accurately and to observe more deeply when you are outdoors.

 “I learn by practicing my nature journaling skills.
 I learn in multiple ways.
 Much of my learning is from others, who in turn have learned from those who nature journaled before.
 I acknowledge and respect people and sources of knowledge.[ii]

 I benefit from the knowledge shared by indigenous peoples with colonialists.
 The early European explorers are attributed with “discovering” and naming many species that are known today.
 I seek to counter the erasure of indigenous knowledge, languages and peoples in developing the current state of science.”

 Before you step out the door

 Take care of practical matters, so that you are prepared to enjoy and deal with issues that may come up in the field.